Jazz Handbook

 - Configure and access your new email through ScarletApps, here

-Note: Informal text-messaging is not an officiated form of communication and is not utilized or depended upon by the school, faculty, or administration.
+Note: Informal text messaging is not an official form of communication and is not utilized or relied upon by the school, faculty, or administration.

 -